One of the most popular questions we get from friends, family, and readers is, “how old should my child be before I get them a phone?”

 Another way to keep things in line is to limit the amount of usage.
 Rather than giving your child a phone that’s available at all hours of the day, maybe you want to start with 60 minutes.
 Perhaps extra time can be earned with homework, chores, reading goals, or other means.

 There are a number of great Wi-Fi solutions which give parents the ability to control when a particular device can access the network.
-Take Eero, Amplifi Instant, or Google Wi-Fi, for instance.
+Take Eero, Amplifi Instant, or Nest Wi-Fi, for instance.
 These are excellent ways to ensure your son or daughter isn’t up at all hours of the night playing games when they should be sleeping.

 Likewise, there are some great apps (Digital Wellbeing) and parental controls (Family Link, Google Play Store settings) that can be enabled which can be used to limit access to specific apps.
 Maybe you start with unlimited access to reading apps and only 60 minutes of games per day.